Crocodile goes onto the menu

 Crocodile farms are offering the reptile’s meat as a cheaper alternative to pork, the price of which has now soared to more than 200 baht per kilogramme.

-In Nakhon Pathom, a crocodile farmer has turned the situation to his advantage by selling meat on his Facebook page.
+In Nakhon Pathom, a crocodile farmer is selling meat on his Facebook page.

-The owner of Hia Sak Farm, who asked not to be named, said crocodile meat is retailing at 105 baht per kg with wholesale prices starting from 70 baht a kilo for at least 30kg.
+The owner of Hia Sak Farm said crocodile meat is retailing at 105 baht per kg with wholesale prices starting from 70 baht a kilo for at least 30kg.

 He said his farm had previously focused mainly on exports.
-But as a result of Covid-19 impacts he had to emphasise the domestic market — and to a good response.
+But as a result of Covid-19 he had to focus on the domestic market.

-Similarly, at Rungtaweechai farm in tambon Samngam of Don Tum district in Nakhon Pathom, local residents and tourists yesterday flocked to buy crocodile meat.
+Similarly, at another farm in Nakhon Pathom, local residents and tourists yesterday flocked to buy crocodile meat.

-Pol Sub Lt Wichai Rungtaweechai, 65, the farm’s owner, said he raises about 12,000 crocodiles of various sizes with the biggest measuring upwards of five metres long.
+The farm’s owner said he raises about 12,000 crocodiles of various sizes with the biggest measuring upwards of five metres long.
 He said his farm has been in operation for more than 30 years.